-Our total portfolio now consists of three office properties representing 125,407 square feet of GLA, 12 retail properties representing 432,995 square feet of GLA, five industrial properties representing 261,161 square feet of GLA and three commercial mixed use properties representing 224,532 square feet of GLA.
-The properties are mostly situated in prime locations within their respective markets along major traffic arteries benefiting from high visibility and easy access.
-The quality and diversity of the portfolio will enable the REIT to attract new tenants and retain existing tenants, providing a strong base on which to generate stabled and growing cash flows, in line with our objectives.
+Following the acquisitions, gross leasable area ("GLA") more than doubled to 1,044,095 square feet.
+At year-end our total portfolio consisted of 23 properties, including three office properties representing 125,407 square feet of GLA, 12 retail properties representing 432,995 square feet of GLA, five industrial properties representing 261,161 square feet of GLA and three commercial mixed use properties representing 224,532 square feet of GLA.
+The properties are mostly situated in prime locations within their respective markets, along major traffic arteries and benefiting from high visibility and easy access.
+The increasing quality and diversity of the portfolio are enabling us to attract new clients and retain existing tenants.